Tapeworms in Your Dog And Cat And What To Do About Them

 If, for a single instant, there are no fleas and no adult tapeworms, the problem is solved – at least for now.
 If you don’t eliminate all mature fleas, within a month or so the tapeworms return.
 Some pets in a contaminated household may remain free of tapeworms.
 These are pets with “smushed” faces such as Persian cats or pug-like dogs, which cannot catch fleas.

-Doc Oldster Just Dispensed A Tablet or Gave My Pet An Injection, But The New Vet Says I Have To Come Back For Two Or Three Treatments – Why Is That ?
+Doc Oldster Just Dispensed A Tablet or Gave My Pet An Injection, But The New Vet Says I Have To Come Back For Two Or Three Treatments – Why Is That?

 Veterinarians like to please their clients.
 They are never happy when pet owners return telling them that their pet still has tapeworms.
 The vet knows that the reason they still have tapeworms is that the owners were not successful in eliminating fleas from their pet’s environment – but they may not tell you that.
 Instead, they have found that repeated injections or oral tapeworm medications are more likely to break the re-infection cycle.
 If you have absolutely no fleas in your pet’s life, and give it a single praziquantel injection or tablet, the tapeworms are gone.
 But that is easier said than done.
-Giving a second injection also gives you more time to battle the fleas successfully.
+Giving a second injection also allows you more time to battle the fleas successfully.

-Can These Tapeworms Infect Me Or My Family ?
+Can These Tapeworms Infect Me Or My Family?

 It does occasionally happen.
 When it does, it means a flea got eaten by a human – usually a child.
 I have never had this happen in a client’s family, but I am told it does occur.
 Fleas are small, fleas hop and I do not suppose there is much taste to a flea.